bruth/devel.io/_posts/2012-04-30-highcharts-with-backbone.md

 	initialize: (options) ->
 		super options
-		# Bind to collection or model events for knowing when to redraw
+		# Bind to collection or model events for knowing when to redraw the chart
-		# the chart
 		if @collection
 			if @collection instanceof Series
 				@collection.on 'add', @addPoint
 			else
 				@collection.on 'add', @addSeries
-			# This may be a little aggresive to trigger on all events
-			@collection 'all', @redraw
-		else if @model
-			@model 'all', @redraw

 	addPoint: (collection, model, options) =>
 		if not @chart then return